-Hominy is a staple food found in many different latin dishes, but dieters who are keto might find themselves wondering, is hominy keto friendly?8
+Hominy is a staple food found in many different Latin dishes, but dieters following a keto lifestyle might question its compatibility with their diet.1

 Hominy is considered a whole grain food, and like many grains, it is pretty high in net carbohydrates.
 Let’s take a closer look at the nutrition per 100 grams serving size!